Smith-Treumann theory and the linkage principle: Applications in representation theory of reductive algebraic groups

-In view of the comments at the end of~\S\ref{ss:linkage} (see in particular the bijection~\eqref{eqn:bijection-weights-block}), the following result gives a complete answer to the question of describing characters of indecomposable tilting $G^\vee_\bk$-modules.
+see~\cite[\S 10.1]{ar} for similar considerations.
+In view of these comments, the following result gives an answer to the question of describing characters of \emph{all} indecomposable tilting $G^\vee_\bk$-modules, without any restriction on $\ell$.

 \begin{thm} Let $\lambda \in \overline{C}_\ell$.
 Then for any $w \in \Waff^{(\lambda)}$ we have

 in the Grothendieck group of $\Rep(G^\vee_\bk)$. \end{thm}